 - Clergy or lay counselors at your place of worship

-Someone like Garry, who commented on his wife’s quality of life after transitioning to a memory care community, can offer personal and valuable advice.
+Someone like Garry, who reflected on his wife’s quality of life after transitioning to a memory care community, can offer personal and valuable advice.

-Because of the specialized training of the staff, the higher staff ratio to number of residents, and special needs of the residents, memory care is more expensive than assisted living.
-Average monthly fees range from $5,000 to $8,000, depending upon the geographic location.
-The cost can vary significantly based on many factors including geographic area, number of staff, services and amenities offered, private vs. semi-private rooms, and number of hours included in each level of care.
+Due to specialized training of team members, higher staff to resident ratio, and specific needs of residents, memory care is more expensive than assisted living.
+Average monthly fees range from $5,000 to $8,000, depending on the location, number of staff, services and amenities offered, private vs. semi-private rooms, and number of hours included in each level of care.
 Aside from private pay, costs may be covered by long-term care (LTC) insurance policies, the Department of Veterans Affairs (VA) Aid and Attendance program, or certain county programs based on Medicaid programs specific to your state or county.

 - The Effects of Music Therapy for Memory Care Residents

 - Addressing Guilt When Your Loved One Has Dementia [VIDEO]